 Editor's Note: This article originally appeared in the Fall 2011 issue of The Old Schoolhouse® Magazine, the trade magazine for homeschool families.
 Read the magazine free at www.TOSMagazine.comor read it on the go and download the free apps at www.TOSApps.com to read the magazine on your mobile devices.

-As I write this note, the paraphrased words of Mordecai in the fourth chapter of Esther ring clearly in my mind: “Who knows but that you have come to this royal position for such a time as this.”
-Seems initially like pretty lofty stuff.
+As I write this note, the paraphrased words of Mordecai in the fourth chapter of Esther ring clearly in my mind: Esther 4:14 Seems initially like pretty lofty stuff.
 But as husbands, parents, and dads, are we not sitting in the same position, overseeing the family’s royal crest?
 Aren’t we called to lead our families to the knowledge of Christ?
 Do we not have the purpose of reflecting to our family and neighbors faith, hope, and most importantly the love of Christ?
 These are certainly royal objectives, because they are ordained by the King of kings, our Lord Jesus Christ.
 But do we treat them as royal objectives?

 In our nation and in the world, we are experiencing difficult times.
 But when light is willingly turned off, then there is no option other than darkness.
 We have willingly, if not purposely, promoted this darkness by limiting the Light of Christ in our daily expression.
-This daily expression, which is akin to Jesus’ words to take up your cross daily, should begin in the home and radiate out from there.
+This daily expression, which is akin to Jesus’ words to Luke 9:23, should begin in the home and radiate out from there.

 As a parent, I am truly blessed.
 Jackie and I have three daughters: one adolescent, one quickly approaching adolescence, and one (6-year-old) who thinks she exceeds the older two in both knowledge and authority.
 Since they are all girls, the nest gets a little crowded at times with all the visiting hormones.
 Conversely, the owner’s manual for boys presents its own set of challenges.
 At any rate, children in general are a blessing from God.

-As parents, Jackie and I are in agreement that we are first and foremost charged with the task of teaching the knowledge of God to the next generation, starting with our children.
-As parents, Jackie and I are heirs of the gracious gift of life.
+As parents, Jackie and I are in agreement that we are first and foremost charged with the task of Deuteronomy 4:9-10 the knowledge of God to the next generation, Psalms 78:1-8.
+As parents, Jackie and I are heirs of the 1 Peter 3:7.
 Also as parents, we stand steadfast between our children and a broken world that is aggressively making overtures for their hearts and minds.

 Tedd Tripp, in his book Shepherding a Child’s Heart, states, “Each child in a Christian home will at some point examine the claims of the gospel and determine whether he will embrace its truth.”
 He goes on to point out that we as parents need to be available to help the children pursue answers to their questions with honest scrutiny.
-Who knows but that I have come to this royal position for such a time as this, to unite with Jackie and shine the Light of Christ in the hearts of our children by taking literally the words of the Apostle Peter to always be prepared to give an answer to the hope we share.
+Who knows but that I have come to this royal position for such a time as this, to unite with Jackie and shine the Light of Christ in the hearts of our children by taking literally the words of the Apostle Peter to always 1 Peter 3:15 to the hope we share.
 This of course extends to our actions as well, given they are never far from the adoring eyes of our children.
-Who knows but that we have come to this royal position for such a time as this, to show true love and respect to our wives as an example to our children (the next generation) of God’s ways.
-Who knows but that we have come to this royal position for such a time as this, to clothe ourselves in the armor of God and protect our children from being devoured by the devil, who prowls around like a roaring lion.
-Who knows but that we have come to this royal position for such a time as this, to spend time with our children nurturing their love for Christ, quenching their inquisitive thirst with Living Water, and answering their many questions from a Christian worldview.
+Who knows but that we have come to this royal position for such a time as this, to show true love and respect to our wives as an example to our children (Psalms 78:1-7) of God’s ways.
+Who knows but that we have come to this royal position for such a time as this, to clothe ourselves in the Ephesians 6:10-17 and protect our children from being devoured by the devil, who prowls around 1 Peter 5:8.
+Who knows but that we have come to this royal position for such a time as this, to spend time with our children nurturing their love for Christ, John 4:10 their inquisitive John 7:37-39with Jeremiah 2:13 Revelation 22:17 and answering their many questions from a Christian worldview.

 The book Strong Fathers, Strong Daughters by Meg Meeker, M.D describes the heart of a young girl and her desire to have a relationship with her father, including actively showing your daughter that she is worth fighting for.
 Your daughter needs a hero, and your son needs to know that he measures up.
 The relationship between the daughter/son and the father is critical to show them how to focus on the Lord as their only source of hope.
 This is not done solely from the Paternal Pulpit.
 We as dads must mix in a healthy dose of humility and love.
 We should allow them to experience trials and the consequences that result from their choices, because it is in these challenges they will discover the true nature of God.
 It is in knowing God that they come to know themselves and their true worth in the eyes of God and in the eyes of their dad.
 But there should never be any doubt that you love them and will fight for them without hesitation and without end.
 As a dad, establishing a strong relationship with your daughters will facilitate her selection of a life mate who will nurture her emotionally and spiritually—just as she saw you nurture her mother.